I believe that Romans 13 have been seriously misunderstood.

 Most commentators on Romans 13 say that God is an orderly God, so he gave us kings and politicians to provide order for society.
 Kings might be bad at times, but anarchy would be worse.
 Here are some examples.

-Paul’s assumption is that the government in power (even Rome with its erroneous religious views, etc.) is better than the evil that would result from anarchy.
-(George
+Paul's assumption is that the government in power (even Rome with its erroneous religious views, etc.) is better than the evil that would result from anarchy (George Herrick).

 This assumption that kings and parliaments are part of God's order for society is common to most commentaries on Romans.
 They assume that God has given us human government because life would be awful without them.